 - Retreatment for Relapsed or Refractory, Low-Grade or Follicular, CD20-Positive, B-Cell NHL

 Administer once weekly for 4 doses.

 - Previously Untreated, Follicular, CD20-Positive, B-Cell NHL

 Administer on Day 1 of each cycle of chemotherapy, for up to 8 doses.
-In patients with complete or partial response, initiate Rituxan maintenance eight weeks following completion of Rituxan in combination with chemotherapy.
-Administer Rituxan as a single-agent every 8 weeks for 12 doses.
+In patients with complete or partial response, initiate RITUXAN maintenance eight weeks following completion of a rituximab product in combination with chemotherapy.
+Administer RITUXAN as a single-agent every 8 weeks for 12 doses.